 - One tool to export data from BigQuery, as well as other sources, such as Airtable, Xero, Pipedrive, etc.

-Find the add-on on the G Suite Marketplace or install it via this direct link.
+Find Coupler.io on the Google Workspace Marketplace or install it via this direct link.

 It’s better to create a new account even if you have one, since you’ll need to provide specific Service account permissions.

 3. Add the name of your Service Account (required) and then click Create.